 Immersion looks at only the email-metadata (From, To, Cc and Timestamp), and never at the Subject or body content of any emails.
-This project was implemented using d3.js and Tornado, as part of a three-person team in the Macro Connections group at the MIT Media Lab).
+This project was implemented using d3.js and Tornado in collaboration with a fellow graduate student (both of us are from the Macro Connections group at the MIT Media Lab).
 Given that I worked on many different layers of this project -- conception to production; front-end to back-end --, it taught me a lot of valuable lessons.

 Try out Immersion for yourself!